 Hotel Worker Charged in Killings

 TAMPA, Fla.
-(AP) _ A hotel housekeeper accused of killing five people last week was arrested in 1997 for a stabbing in Alabama but never prosecuted.
+(AP) _ The hotel housekeeper accused of killing five people last week was arrested in 1997 for a vicious stabbing in Alabama but was never prosecuted.

 The district attorney in Mobile County, Ala., said Tuesday that a grand jury refused to indict Silvio Izquierdo-Leyva after investigators failed to get the victim and a key witness to testify.